HBS-HBX/django-elastic-migrations/README.md

 ### Deployment Flow

 #### Development Time
-- Developer (in the past) has subclassed `django_elastic_migrations.DEMIndex`, associating it with a `elasticsearch_dsl.document.DocType` schema as well as a base name for the index, e.g. `course_search`.
+- Developer (in the past) has instantiated `django_elastic_migrations.DEMIndex`, giving it a base name for the schema, e.g. `course_search`.
+Developer associates it with a subclass of `django_elastic_migrations.DEMDocType` schema as well as a base name for the index, e.g. `course_search`.
 See *installation* section below for more information.

 - Developer (now) changes the schema of a `elasticsearch_dsl.document.DocType` associated with an `Index`, say, the `course_search` index.

-- Developer runs `./manage.py es_makemigrations course_search`, which
+- Developer runs `./manage.py es_create course_search`, which
-  will, when it is run, is responsible for the *IndexVersion* preparation.
+  will, when it is run, is responsible for the *IndexVersion* creation.
   (see below).
-Developer commits it into the pull request that contains the index schema changes.

 #### Pre-deployment (optional performance optimization)
-- `course_search-1` is the ES index currently being used in prod.
+- consider `course_search-1` is the ES index already being used in prod.

-- Login to the template server, check out the new codebase, and run `./manage.py es_predeploy`.
+- Login to the template server, check out the new codebase, and run `./manage.py es_create course_search`.
 Behind the scenes, this is the same as
   calling:
     - `./manage.py es_create course_search`, which creates
       `course_search-2` with new settings (with no change to